 The model most often considered is a gas log fireplace that ventilates outside the same way a wood-burning fireplace or stove does.
 Technological improvements have allowed for other models.
 Some gas logs are not even vented at all.
 This is accomplished because these units burn at such a high temperature that it results in nearly complete fuel combustion, decreasing the levels of carbon monoxide and ash to levels comparable to or lower than a vented unit and far lower than a wood unit.

 Unvented units were created to allow flexibility in design, but it is not the only option.
 Vented, freestanding gas fireplaces are a terrific option as well.
 This is allowed by a feature called “positive venting,” which allows venting in any direction, even down.

 Gas fireplace inserts are systems made to fit inside already existing wood-burning fireplaces.
 This is a terrific option to put an end to those chilling drafts, and to redesign the look of your fireplace to better fit your home design.
 The design options are endless, and a good installation company or gas fireplace insert distributor will show you how endless they are.
 You can choose anything from a traditional stone look to a metal facade.

-Need to find a pro for your Gas Fireplace Install?Find Pros
+Ready to start your Gas Fireplace Install?Find Pros